 You should print a copy of these Terms for future reference.

-For training and coaching by paying the invoice, you confirm that you have read, understand and agree to these Terms and Conditions.
+For training, coaching and subscription services, by paying our invoice, you confirm that you have read, understand and agree to these Terms and Conditions.

-For events by submitting an order form, you confirm that you have read, understand and agree to these Terms and Conditions.
+For events that we hold, by submitting an order form, you confirm that you have read, understand and agree to these Terms and Conditions.

 1. Information about us